 You’ll earn game credits that can be used to purchase artwork and bonus content, some of which disables your score.
 The first-person mode changes the game’s dynamics, same as switching the view to an action-RPG isometric angle, plus new filters that make amendments to the game's visuals.
 I especially enjoyed the inclusion of the “JJ” filter which alters the visual flair in the game, with additional bloom and lens flares.

 As much as I enjoyed my time playing Assault Android Cactus, I’m disappointed that Witch Beam wasn’t able to add online multiplayer to the PS4 release.
 I understand that they are a very small indie team, but hopefully, it is something that can be looked into for future games.
 You should be able to play at least with two players online using the built-in PS Share option on the PlayStation 4.

 Assault Android Cactus is a charming and addicting twin-stick shooter with personality.
 Each of the nine characters is unique enough to warrant playing through levels multiple times to chase the high-scores.
 The additional modes, including daily challenges, provides plenty of content after completing the campaign and the inclusion of the EX options adds variety to the experience.Note: Assault Android Cactus was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.